Exercises to improve work posture and reduce pain

 Patients describe pain as aching, tightness, stiffness, knotted muscles or sometimes headaches along one side of their head.

-Well you could leave your desk job, throw your laptop in the bin and become a smallholding farmer.
-But that might lead to a whole world of other problems...
+Well, you could leave your desk job and throw your laptop in the bin.
+But, that might lead to a whole world of other problems...

 Alternatively, give your postural muscles a break whenever you can.

-Have mini breaks.
-Get up from your desk every half hour and get your shoulders, neck and upper back moving again with some simple exercises.
+One of the best things you can do is to have regular, little breaks.
+Get up from your desk every half hour and get your shoulders, neck and upper back moving again with some simple exercises to prevent and ease aches and pains at work.

 The shoulder roll.
 Roll your shoulders forward 10 times and backwards 10 times.